Worst Years for Cybercrime Events

 Honorable mentions include severe data breach events such as the Equifax breach, where hackers exposed the personal and financial information of millions of users.
 2017 was also the year the tool EternalBlue was leaked by a hacker group and was eventually abused to spread ransomware attacks.

-2004 2004 was a leap year starting on Thursday of the Gregorian calendar, the 2004th year of the Common Era and Anno Domini designations
+2004 was a leap year that began on a Thursday in the Gregorian calendar.
+It was the 2004th year of the Common Era and Anno Domini designations.
+Major events in 2004 included the Athens Summer Olympics and the Indian Ocean earthquake and tsunami in December.

 2004 is the birth year of one of the most contagious and damaging computer viruses, comparable to the ILOVEYOU virus, named MyDoom.
 It was capable of sending huge amounts of emails and copies of itself as a method of spreading the virus.